Viga-Entertainment-Technology/vigaet-docs/content/docs/MovieColab/Desktop Application.md

 ![Alt text](/MovieCollab/MCStandalone.png)

 - To turn on the server just toggle Run Server and check `logs` tabs to see if the server has started or check the status bar of the window.

+The configurations of Application are saved in `~Documents\Movie Collab\WindowsApplication`